 - Provides you with cash immediately.

-- Maintain cash flow.
+- Maintains cash flow.

 - Allows you to offer payment terms to clients.

-- Easy to obtain compared to a business loan etc.
+- Easy to obtain compared to a business loan, etc.

 - Invoices are used as collateral.